 For the lower half of the body, mark 6 1/2 heads as well as 9 for the knees and ankles, respectively.

-Draw the legs by making lines which curve and narrow as they go from the high hip to the knee for the thighs.
+Draw the legs by making lines that curve and narrow as they go from the high hip to the knee for the thighs.
 For the calves, make a smaller cylindrical shape by curving the lines from the knees and then tapering them at the ankles, which jut out slightly on the inner half of each leg.

 The thighs (from high hip to knee) and the calves (from knee to ankle) should be the same length.